PankajMS1987/Kaizala-API-DLL/Services/IContentCreationAPIStub.md

 ## Functions
  - SendMessage
 	This will send messages to the specified group ID.
 It requires groupID and SendMessageRq to send it to the group.
-	If it is a flat group then this message will be visible to all and if it a Hub-spoke group then you can configure it to send it to all or specif subscribers.
+	If it is a flat group then this message will be visible to all and if it a Hub-spoke group then you can configure it to send it to all or specifc subscribers.

 	- Send message to all subscribers